Jan 05

 • How long after the billing cycle ends will they receive their statement?

 With Verizon automatic billing, you receive an email letting you know how much your bill is & when you will be charged.
 You then receive an email confirming payment and again, letting you know how much it is.
-It’s helpful & when a surprise happens (say $18,000), you may not be happy but you know immediately and can deal with it.
+It’s helpful and when a surprise happens (say, an $18,000 Verizon bill), you may not be happy but you know immediately and can deal with it.

 Good communication = good customer relationships.